Read Smith’s UPDATED plans as of August 5, 2020,

 Will masks or approved face coverings be provided to students and employees who are approved to be on campus?

 Yes.
 All on-campus Smith-campus community members may receive masks or approved face coverings upon request.
-Students will be provided with one reusable mask then they arrive on campus.
-Students should also bring additional reusable face coverings with them.
-Employees approved to work on campus can request masks or approved face coverings by contacting firstname.lastname@example.org.
+Students will be provided with one reusable mask.
+Students should also have additional reusable face coverings.
+Employees approved to work on campus can request masks or approved face coverings by contacting email@example.com.
 Single-use masks will be available throughout the campus for those who need them.

 What if I am unable to wear a mask or face covering due to a documented health issue?